ktkeepgoing/ech-blog/README.md

 # ech-blog
 A Wordpress plugin to display ECH articles for any ECH company's brand websites.
 It is integrated with the global ECH articles CMS.

+This plugin integrates with the TranslatePress plugin, Astra theme and Elementor page builder.
+Please make sure you already have these installed in the Wordpress site.

 ## Installation
 You need to manually create some pages and paste some files in order to make this plugin works.
 Follow the below steps.